tasmota/docs/docs/ULP.md

 ### Advantages of the ULP
 Besides the possibility to run code in deep sleep and wake up the system, it can also make sense to run the ULP in parallel to the main system.
 To simplify again:
 Everything that is critical to precise timing and is somehow portable to ULP, should run better than on the main cores!
-This includes the internal temperatur sensor and the hall sensor.
+This includes the internal temperature sensor and the hall sensor.
 Additionally it can free the main cores of some tasks.

 ### Data exchange between main system and ULP